DemianWright/io_scene_blb/README.md

 Enable coverage calculations.
 Shows additional settings when selected.
 This is pointless unless [Automatic Quad Sorting](#automatic-quad-sorting) is enabled or at least one object has a quad sorting definition.
 See [Defining Coverage & Quad Sorting](#defining-coverage--quad-sorting) for more information.
 (Default: False)

 #### Automatic Quad Sorting ####
 Automatically calculate the correct section for quads that in the same plane as the bounding planes of the bounds object.
 This is pointless unless [Coverage](#coverage) is enabled.
-(Default: False)
+(Default: True)

 #### Use Material Colors ####
 Get object colors from object materials.
-(Default: True)
+(Default: False)

 #### Use Vertex Colors ####
 Get object colors from vertex color layers.
-(Default: True)
+(Default: False)

 #### Parse Object Colors ####
 Get object colors from object names.
 (Default: False)